 While here they will learn age-appropriate social and communication skills, acquire the ability to resolve conflicts and to manage their anger, and learn to extinguish the disruptive behavior patterns that prevented them from leading successful live

 Meeting with our psychiatrist is an important part of the program.
 He is available to us seven days a week, twenty-four hours a day.
-The staff psychiatrist completes a psychiatric evaluation on each new person entering the program and remains an integral part of the treatment team throughout the child’s stay.
+The staff psychiatrist completes a psychiatric evaluation on each new child entering the program and remains an integral part of the treatment team throughout their stay.
 The psychiatrist and multi-disciplinary treatment team develop a personalized individualized plan of care to foster personal growth and resolution of mental, emotional and/or behavioral issues.
 If medications are required, the psychiatrist and/or nursing staff provides information and education to the child and their family and/or legal guardians.
 The psychiatrist meets with each child on a weekly basis to assess their response to treatment and medications.
 If necessary, the psychiatrist will coordinate with other medical providers to ensure all health issues are addressed appropriately

 The children participate in regular individual, family and group therapy sessions to work toward treatment objectives.
 In these sessions they address issues related to mood, behaviors, relationships, as well as overall functioning.
 Our therapists employ cognitive behavioral therapy as a foundation.
 In addition, the therapists may employ a variety of other therapeutic approaches and techniques to address individual needs of the patients.
 All of our therapists are master level licensed individuals.